KoBeWi/Metroidvania-System/README.md

 - Map cells may have different colors and symbols.
 - Cell borders are also colored independently and may have different textures.
 - You can assign groups to cells, for easier runtime operations on multiple cells (like mapping or recoloring).
+- The groups can also be named and easily looked up, so you can use them to denote locations.
 - Cells are automatically grouped into rooms and can have assigned scenes.
 - You can create a scene from within the editor, with support for custom scene template.
 - The rooms support drag and drop to move them around.
 - You can define custom elements that draw arbitrary things on map (like elevators or location names).
 - Full undo/redo support.
 - The editor can detect external map changes (e.g. from git) and automatically update it.
+- The editor is translated to multiple languages.

 #### Map Viewer